Salsa Spearfish

 The updated Salsa Spearfish arrived earlier in 2025, and it’s a timely reflection of how much the XC category has evolved in the past several years.
 By matching a lower weight with longer, more aggressive geometry, Salsa has squarely aimed the Spearfish at the increasingly versatile — and fun — crop of modern XC bikes.

-While we’re still in the midst of testing the new Spearfish, let’s dig into the details of the design changes they’ve made to bring the Spearfish into the world of contemporary XC.
+Let’s first dig into the details of the design changes they’ve made to bring the Spearfish into the world of contemporary XC, and keep reading for our full review below.

 The Frame